Climate sensitivity: Equilibrium climate sensitivity

 The equilibrium climate sensitivity (ECS) is the long-term temperature rise (equilibrium global mean near-surface air temperature) that is expected to result from a doubling of the atmospheric concentration (ΔT_{2×}).
 It is a prediction of the new global mean near-surface air temperature once the concentration has stopped increasing, and most of the feedbacks have had time to have their full effect.
 Reaching an equilibrium temperature can take centuries or even millennia after has doubled.
 ECS is higher than TCR because of the oceans' short-term buffering effects.
 Computer models are used for estimating the ECS.
 A comprehensive estimate means that modelling the whole time span during which significant feedbacks continue to change global temperatures in the model, such as fully-equilibrating ocean temperatures, requires running a computer model that covers thousands of years.
 There are, however, less computing-intensive methods.

 The IPCC Sixth Assessment Report (AR6) stated that there is high confidence that ECS is within the range of 2.5 °C to 4 °C, with a best estimate of 3 °C.

 The long time scales involved with ECS make it arguably a less relevant measure for policy decisions around climate change.

 Effective climate sensitivity

-A common approximation to ECS is the effective equilibrium climate sensitivity, is an estimate of equilibrium climate sensitivity by using data from a climate system in model or real-world observations that is not yet in equilibrium.
+A common approximation to ECS is the effective equilibrium climate sensitivity, an estimate of equilibrium climate sensitivity using data from a climate system in model or real-world observations that is not yet in equilibrium.
 Estimates assume that the net amplification effect of feedbacks, as measured after some period of warming, will remain constant afterwards.
 That is not necessarily true, as feedbacks can change with time.
 In many climate models, feedbacks become stronger over time and so the effective climate sensitivity is lower than the real ECS.